-Here is another link with further information regarding the Synchro Skills program and the Synchro Skills Team Requirements.
+Here is another link with further information regarding the Aspire Synchronized Skating program and the Aspire Team Requirements.
 This is US Figure skating's program for the introductory levels.
-The Synchro Skills levels do not have a minimum test requirement.
+The Aspire Synchro levels do not have a minimum test requirement.

 Question: What is Testing?
 Do I need it?

 US Figure Skating has established a testing structure to develop skating skills in all disciplines of figure skating.
 The tests also determine eligibility for competition, as they are a national standard against which skaters are measured.
 The higher the competitive level, the higher the minimum test requirement will be.
 For a full description of USFS Testing tracks click here.